jwsample/hassio-unifi-protect-mqtt/unifi-protect-mqtt/README.md

 Primarily meant for doorbell ring events although motion events are published as well.

+## Installation

+Add https://github.com/jwsample/hassio-unifi-protect-mqtt as a repository in Supervisor -> Add-on store

 ## About

 I needed a simple doorbell event in hassio but most of the solutions required either installing extra packages on the doorbell or install installing HACS.